Nikitasuryawanshi/Churn-Analysis-for-bank-using-PowerBI/README.md

 ##### Fair: 580–669
 ##### Poor: 300–579

-Geography—a customer’s location can affect their decision to leave the bank.
+###### Geography—a customer’s location can affect their decision to leave the bank.
-Gender—it’s interesting to explore whether gender plays a role in a customer leaving the bank.
+###### Gender—it’s interesting to explore whether gender plays a role in a customer leaving the bank.
-Age—this is certainly relevant, since older customers are less likely to leave their bank than younger ones.
+###### Age—this is certainly relevant, since older customers are less likely to leave their bank than younger ones.
-Tenure—refers to the number of years that the customer has been a client of the bank.
-Normally, older clients are more loyal and less likely to leave a bank. o Balance—also a very good indicator of customer churn, as people with a higher balance in their accounts are less likely to leave the bank compared to those with lower balances. o NumOfProducts—refers to the number of products that a customer has purchased through the bank. o HasCrCard—denotes whether or not a customer has a credit card.
+###### Tenure—refers to the number of years that the customer has been a client of the bank.
+Normally, older clients are more loyal and less likely to leave a bank.
+o Balance—also a very good indicator of customer churn, as people with a higher balance in their accounts are less likely to leave the bank compared to those with lower balances. o NumOfProducts—refers to the number of products that a customer has purchased through the bank. o HasCrCard—denotes whether or not a customer has a credit card.
 This column is also relevant, since people with a credit card are less likely to leave the bank.